-The State has funded, and intends to continue to fund, all or a substantial portion of the Subsidy Fund through the issuance of State general obligation bonds.
+The State has funded, and intends to continue to fund all or a substantial portion of the Subsidy Fund through the issuance of State general obligation bonds.
 Such State general obligation bonds will be sold to the Clean Water Fund Program for deposit in the Subsidy Fund as and when required to meet the Subsidy Fund Requirement.
-The State general obligation bonds are issued such that the principal and interest will be due and payable on such bonds at the times and in the amounts as are required to satisfy the Subsidy Fund Requirement.
+The State general obligation bonds are issued such that the principal and interest will be due and payable at the times and in the amounts as are required to satisfy the Subsidy Fund Requirement.
 The State has authorized the issuance of additional general obligations in an amount expected to exceed the Subsidy Fund Requirement necessary to disburse all Bond proceeds.
 However, failure of the State to fund the Subsidy Fund at the Subsidy Fund Requirement would preclude the disbursement of Bond proceeds from the Loan Fund (except to pay interest on the Bonds) and preclude the issuance of additional Bonds.
-Such a failure could adversely affect the ability of the Clean Water Fund Program to make timely payments of the principal of, interest on, or redemption price of the Bonds.
+Such a failure could adversely affect the ability of the Clean Water Fund Program to make timely payments of the principal or redemption price of, or interest on, the Bonds.